Ontica/Empiria.Land/README.md

 Óntica always delivers **open source** information systems, and we consider that it is specially important in the case of public utility or government systems.

-# Version

-Most updated version of this product that can run in production is Empiria Land 3.0 Beta 1.

 # Copyright

-Copyright © 2009-2016.
+Copyright © 2009-2017.
 La Vía Óntica SC, Ontica LLC and colaborators.